huggingface/blog/openvino.md

 quantization_config.compression["initializer"]["range"]["num_init_samples"] = 300
 ```

 We're now ready to quantize the model.
-The `OVQuantizer.quantize()` method quantizes the model and exports it to the OpenVINO Intermediate Representation (IR) format.
+The `OVQuantizer.quantize()` method quantizes the model and exports it to the OpenVINO format.
 The resulting graph is represented with two files: an XML file describing the network topology and a binary file describing the weights.
-The resulting model can run on any target Intel device.
+The resulting model can run on any target Intel® device.
-​

 ```python
 save_dir = "quantized_model"